 - Cooking spray

-- 1 lb. ground beef
+- 1 pound ground beef 80/20 recommended

 - Salt and pepper

-- 15 oz. part-skim ricotta cheese
+- 15 ounces part-skim ricotta cheese

 - 1 egg

-- 1/4 cup chopped Italian parsley
+- ¼ cup chopped Italian parsley

-- 1/2 tsp. salt
+- ½ teaspoon salt

-- 1/2 tsp. ground black pepper
+- ½ teaspoon ground black pepper

 - 2 cups shredded mozzarella cheese

-- 1/3 cup grated Parmesan cheese
+- ⅓ cup grated Parmesan cheese

-- 5 1/2 cups Marinara sauce recipe above
+- 5 ½ cups marinara sauce recipe above

 Instructions

-To make the Marinara sauce:
+To make the marinara sauce:

-- Add the tomatoes and tomato paste.
+- Add the tomatoes and tomato paste.56 ounces canned Italian tomatoes, 6 ounces tomato paste

 - Bring to a boil, reduce heat and simmer partially covered for 20 minutes.